 Line a 27 x 17cm slice tin with baking paper, leave a small overhang of paper for easy removal.

-To a saucepan add cacao butter, coconut oil and almond butter (pour off any oil that's sitting on top of the almond butter before adding).
-Melt over medium - low heat.
-Stir continually to break up and incorporate the almond butter into the oils.
-Remove from heat and add honey, vanilla and cacao powder, mix well.
+Add the cacao butter, coconut oil and almond butter to a saucepan (pour off any oil that's sitting on top of the almond butter before adding), and melt over a low-medium heat.
+Stir continually to incorporate the almond butter into the oils.
+Remove from heat and add the honey, vanilla and cacao powder, mix well.

-To a large bowl add sunflower seeds, coconut, almond flakes, cinnamon and salt to a large bowl.
-Stir well to combine all the ingredients together.
+Add the sunflower seeds, coconut, almond flakes, cinnamon and salt to a large bowl.
+Stir well to combine all the ingredients.

-Pour contents of saucepan into the bowl of dry ingredients, mix well.
+Pour the contents of the saucepan into the bowl of dry ingredients and mix well.

 Transfer mixture into the lined tin and spread out evenly, use a spatula or the back of a spoon to smooth the top.

 Place in the fridge or freezer to set.
 Once set, remove by using the paper overhang and place on a large chopping board.
 Use a large knife to cut 8 x 4 rows, making 32 squares.

-Store in an airtight container in the fridge and serve straight from the fridge.
+Store in an airtight container in the fridge and serve chilled straight from the fridge.
 This slice will keep for several weeks in the fridge if it lasts that long and is suitable to freeze.

 Raw organic cacao butter is also know as chocolate butter.
 It is used to make chocolate, truffles and desserts.
 Raw cacao butter is made by cold pressing ground cacao to prevent the lost of vital nutrients and separates the thick and creamy butter from the fibrous powder.
 It sets firm and gives a rich chocolate flavour.
 Choose certified organic, cold pressed and non-gmo, my favourite brands are Lovingearth or Navitas Naturals.
 Cacao butter is high in antioxidants, healthy fats and is a good mood support.